UniversalDependencies/UD_Dutch-Alpino/README.txt

 Later versions of HamleDT added a conversion to the Stanford dependencies (2014) and to Universal Dependencies (HamleDT 3.0, 2015).
 The conversion path from the original Alpino still goes through the CoNLL-X format and the Prague dependencies, which may occasionally lead to loss of information.
-The first release of Universal Dependencies that includes this treebank is UD v1.2 in November 2015.
-It is essentially the HamleDT conversion but the data is not identical to HamleDT 3.0 because the conversion procedure has been further improved.
+The first release of Universal Dependencies that included this treebank was UD v1.2 in November 2015.
+It was essentially the HamleDT conversion but the data was not identical to HamleDT 3.0 because the conversion procedure had been further improved.

-Alpino and the Dutch CoNLL-X data were released under the GNU GPL license, hence that license can be used for UD_Dutch as well.
-However, since GPL is more suitable for programs than for data (see https://github.com/UniversalDependencies/docs/issues/296 for a discussion), we asked for and Gertjan van Noord was kind enough to grant the permission to use the Creative Commons license as an alternative.
+The data was thoroughly revised by Gosse Bouma and Gertjan van Noord for UD 2.1 in November 2017.
+The new version was created using the same conversion script as was used for Dutch LassySmall.
+As sources, we used the (manually corrected) Alpino treebank annotation for this material as it is available in Groningen.
+Links to original files have been added.
+Note that tokenization may differ from the previous UD version.

 References: